Picklejar05/chatbot-no-ai/README.md

 -   maybe include conversation history in response calculation (would probably make older save files worse)
 -   learn more about hot to manage a github repository
+-   create an executable (probably portable, this isn't big enough to be worth installing)

 ## Notes